SumonPaul18/kubernetes/README.md

 ####
 Here, we will see how to deploy a multi-node Kubernetes cluster using the
-### This Guidebook Provides Step-by-Step Instructions for Installing Kubernetes on Ubuntu 22.04.xx
+### Follwing Steps are for Installing Kubernetes Kubeadm on Ubuntu 22.04.xx

 ### Before you begin
   - 2 or more Linux servers running Ubuntu 22.04